szabgab/slides/ansible-intro/intro.md

 Swap:        483800           0      483800
 ```

-one last module to check is the setup module which lists toms of information on our servers:
+One last module to check is the setup module which lists tons of information on our servers:

 ```
-ansible virtualhosts -m setup
+$ ansible virtualhosts -m setup

 sample output:
         "ansible_distribution": "Ubuntu",